Skip to contents

 #' One or more description paragraphs might follow here.
 Please describe

-#' required resource and user arguments here, ideally as itemized lists.
+#' required resource and user arguments here.

 #' Please document which processing engines are available for your indicator